About the Library

 - Cup & Chaucer

 The Cup & Chaucer provides an area to gather and study in a café-like atmosphere.
 It is located in the lobby of Van Wylen Library and managed by Hope College Dining Services.
 The Cup & Chaucer offers Simpatico coffee, bottled beverages, snacks and a variety of fresh-baked goods, including Good Earth bagels.
 Please see Dining Services for more information.
 You can reserve the room using the Event Management System.

 - A.J.
 Muste Alcove

 On the second floor of Van Wylen Library, a study alcove has been dedicated to pacifist, labor leader and Hope College alumnus Abraham Johannes Muste (1885–1967).
-This alcove features a unique sculpture created by John Saurer ’89 called "Stop, Look, and Listen."
+This alcove features two sculptures created by Hope alumni.
+One is by John Saurer ’89 called "Stop, Look, and Listen."
 The sculpture is made of a large cylinder, cube and pyramid that feature a chalkboard surface so that those in the campus community can cover them with their own musings and reflections.
 The second sculpture is a bust of Muste himself, sculpted in 2018 by Dr. Ryan Dodde II ’89.

 - Interesting Facts